🇬🇪 Georgia Expats

 Eating Out & Cafés

 Eating out in Tbilisi is still one of the best deals in Europe.
-Georgian cuisine is hearty, delicious, and cheap.
-Third-wave coffee is thriving.
+Georgian food is hearty, generous, and cheap.
+The specialty coffee scene is thriving.
 Here are current prices:

 Item Price (GEL) Price (USD)